Backward stochastic dynamics on a filtered probability space: Introduction

 If the driver of BSDE is with quadratic growth of $Z$, the nature of equations is completely changed.
-This problem is firstly solved by Kobylanski \cite{MR1782267} by using the monotonicity method adopted from the PDE theory.
-Her results have been substantially developed and generalized by Briand and Hu \cite{MR2257138}, \cite{MR2391164}, where they extend to equations with convex drivers subject to unbounded terminal values.
-Most of the existing literature concentrates on solutions of BSDEs in a strong sense, i.e. the underlying filtered probability space is given.
-One of the first attempts to introduce weak solutions for BSDEs was presented in Buckdahn et al \cite{MR2141331}, and Buckdahn and Engelbert \cite{MR2354579} further proved the uniqueness of their weak solutions, while the coefficients of their BSDEs do not evolve a density process $Z$.
-On the other hand, the notion of weak solution for FBSDEs was introduced by Antonelli and Ma \cite{MR1978231} and further developed by Ma et al \cite {MR2478677} by employing the martingale problem approach.
+This problem is first solved by Kobylanski \cite{MR1782267} by using the Cole--Hopf transformation adopted from the PDE theory.
+Her results have been substantially developed and generalized by Briand and Hu \cite{MR2257138,MR2391164}, where they extend to equations with convex drivers subject to unbounded terminal values.
+Most of the existing literature concentrates on solutions of BSDEs in a strong sense, that is, the underlying filtered probability space is given.
+One of the first attempts to introduce weak solutions for BSDEs was presented in Buckdahn, Engelbert and R{\u{a}}{\c{s}}canu \cite{MR2141331}, and Buckdahn and Engelbert \cite{MR2354579} who further proved the uniqueness of their weak solutions, while the coefficients of their BSDEs do not evolve a density process $Z$.
+On the other hand, the notion of weak solution for FBSDEs was introduced by Antonelli and Ma \cite{MR1978231} and further developed by Ma, Zhang and Zheng \cite {MR2478677} by employing the martingale problem approach.